theforeman/foreman-documentation/guides/README.md

 When doing review, consider checking out the topic branch and putting necessary changes on top of author's work to making many comments on github.

-We should avoid using phases like, "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings in both the streams.
+Avoid using phrases like "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings into all streams.

-## Structure

-Files that are included in more than one guide have prefixes to distingish their type of content as follows:

-* `con`: File starting with `con_` contain concepts and explain the _what_ and _why_.
-* `proc`: Files starting with `proc_` contain procedures and explain _how_ to achieve a specific goal.
-* `ref`: Files starting with `ref_` contain references and append other files, e.g. tables with options.
-* `snip`: Files starting with `snip_` contain snippets that are reused throughout multiple guides, e.g. admonitions.

-## Conventions
+### Conventions

+Use the following markup conventions:

 * User input is surrounded by underscores (`_`) to indicate variable input, e.g. `hammer organization create --name "_My Organization_" --label "_my_organization_"`.
 * A single line only contains one sentence.